Lower Your Heirs’ Tax Burden While Legally Avoiding Taxes

 Irrevocable Life Insurance Trusts

 An irrevocable life insurance trust (ILIT) can control whole or term life insurance policies while the owner is alive.
 Transferring your policy to the trust or using it for purchase means you own your insurance policy as the trust grantor.
-You can determine who administers assets, designate beneficiaries, and the terms of receiving benefits.
+You can determine who administers assets, designate beneficiaries, and set the terms of receiving benefits.
 An estate planning attorney can help you set up the trust and properly fund it.

 An ILIT removes the life insurance policy from your gross estate.
 This minimizes or eliminates estate tax liabilities on assets not qualified as marital or charitable deductions.
 The policy provides immediate liquidity to the decedent’s estate and beneficiaries upon the insured’s death.